joshbegley/nyt-latest/previous.md

 **Referee Taylor says his family avoids matches due to abuse he receives**\
-`Taylor said the abuse he received in the aftermath of the Europa League final was the ""worst situation I’ve dealt with".`\
+`Taylor said the abuse he received in the aftermath of the Europa League final was the "worst situation I’ve dealt with".`\
 https://nytimes.com/athletic/6704172/2025/10/10/premier-league-anthony-taylor-abuse-family/

 **The New York Times in Print for Friday, Oct.
 10, 2025**\